Fingerprint FAQs

 The difference is the way the fingerprints are submitted.

-Live Scan Electronic Fingerprints are captured by scanning fingerprints into a digital format that can be transmitted electronically to the Utah Bureau of Criminal Identification (BCI) or the FBI.
+Live Scan Electronic Fingerprints are captured by scanning fingerprints into a digital format that can be transmitted electronically to the Utah Bureau of Criminal Identification (BCI) or the Federal Bureau of Investigations (FBI).

 Government-issued picture identification that is valid (not expired) with the individual’s name, date of birth, signature, or fingerprint is required to ensure proper identification unless otherwise prohibited by law.
 The ID must be legible and intact.